Diet Soup ~ Nutrient Rich Seafood

 It’s so easy to make and s-o-o-o-o-o delicious.
-Some Kids gobble them up!
-I must confess I found this version of the mock Manhattan Clam chowder with mussels
+My Kids gobble up this soup!

 1 tablespoon olive oil